 By Bus or Coach.

 The other popular way to get to Stansted is by bus/coach.
 Buses leave from the London Victoria area but as they head north have further pick-ups along the way, including Baker Street and Golders Green, these stops could save you coming into central London.
-This option is much cheaper and if you’re really lucky you can score £10 one way journeys.
+This option is much cheaper and if you’re really lucky you can purchase £10 one way journeys.
 If not they usually aren’t more than fifteen pounds.
 Numerous companies now run this service at half hour intervals during the day.

 By Taxi or Mini Cab.